Azure/AzureStackHCI-EvalGuide/nested/steps/5_ExploreAzSHCI.md

 3. In **Parity percentage**, set the percentage of parity to **80% parity, 20% mirror**
 4. In Size on HDD, specify **20GB** for the size of the volume, then click **Create**.

-For more information on planning volumes with Azure Stack HCI, you should [refer to the official docs](https://docs.microsoft.com/en-us/azure-stack/hci/concepts/plan-volumes "Planning volumes for Azure Stack HCI").
+For more information on planning volumes with Azure Stack HCI 20H2, you should [refer to the official docs](https://docs.microsoft.com/en-us/azure-stack/hci/concepts/plan-volumes "Planning volumes for Azure Stack HCI 20H2").

 ### Turn on deduplication and compression ###
 You may have seen, during the **Create volume** wizard, you could have enabled deduplication and compression at creation time, however we wanted to make sure you were fully aware of how to enable it for existing volumes.